chris-ware/array-reverse/README.md

 }
 ```

-Here are three inputs we will use to evaluate your submission. **How many of these can you solve?**
+Here are three inputs we will use to evaluate your submission. **How many of these can you solve with a single function?**

 ```php
 // #1 - Indexed array